 With many thanks to Stogie, who made the graphic for this post in 2011!
 Click directly on the picture to enlarge it:

 I wrote the story below the fold in 2005.
-Within the past several months, Cameo has mellowed (somewhat, anyway, in large part due to her recent illness).
+Over the past few years as she has aged, Cameo has mellowed — somewhat, anyway.
 But the memories of those bygone days Cameo's terrorizing the Christmas tree still bring a smile to our faces.
-I hope that the anecdote will bring a smile to your face too.
+I hope that the anecdote will bring a smile to your face, too.

 Cameo, our youngest cat of a little over four years, is one-fourth Siamese.
 As she is mostly Russian Blue, she doesn't have the appearance of a lean Siamese; in fact, she's smoky-gray, except for the dainty white spot on her chest and built like a little fireplug.
 Every annual check-up at the vet brings the warning, "You'd better watch her weight."
 Keeping Cameo's food intake to a lower level is easier said than done, however, because she steals the other cats' food before she eats her own — and none of the other three girls mess with Cameo's feeding station.

 True to her Siamese heritage, Cameo is busy, busy, busy.
 I suspect that Christmastime is her favorite time of year because the season provides her with more opportunity for getting into trouble.
 From the moment that I wrestle the decorations out of that miniscule guestroom closet (A man built this house in 1940, and apparently he didn't believe in closet space or in enough electrical outlets, for that matter), her eyes glow with mischief.